 TGbe editor: Please update the second and third paragraphs in this subclause as shown below:

-At least one STA affiliated with a non-AP MLD [7061]may send at least one keepalive frame (such as Data frame, PS-Poll frame, or Management frame) per BSS Max Idle Period if the non-AP MLD [7061]wants to avoid getting disassociated from the AP MLD due to nonreceipt of frames.
+At least one STA affiliated with a non-AP MLD [7061]shall send at least one keepalive frame (such as Data frame, PS-Poll frame, or Management frame) per BSS Max Idle Period if the non-AP MLD [7061]intends to avoid getting disassociated from the AP MLD due to nonreceipt of frames.
 A keepalive frame shall be protected or unprotected as indicated in the Idle Options subfield.

-A non-AP MLD is considered inactive if the AP MLD has not received a Data frame, PS-Poll frame, or Management frame (protected or unprotected as specified in this paragraph) or a frame exchange sequence initiated by the non-AP MLD on any [4067]setup link for a time period greater than or equal to the time specified by the Max Idle Period subfield of the BSS Max Idle Period element.[7417]
-If the Idle Options subfield of the BSS Max Idle Period element requires protected keepalive frames, then the AP MLD may disassociate the non-AP MLD if no protected frames are received from any STA of the non-AP MLD for a duration of BSS Max Idle Period.
-If the Idle Options subfield allows unprotected or protected keepalive frames, then the AP MLD may disassociate the non-AP MLD if no protected or unprotected frames are received from any STA of the non-AP MLD for a duration of BSS Max Idle Period.
+A non-AP MLD is considered inactive if the AP MLD has not received a Data frame, PS-Poll frame, or Management frame (protected or unprotected as specified in this paragraph) or a frame exchange sequence initiated by the non-AP MLD on any [4067]enabled link for a time period greater than or equal to the time specified by the Max Idle Period subfield of the BSS Max Idle Period element.[7417]
+An AP MLD may disassociate a non-AP MLD if:

+the Idle Options subfield of the BSS Max Idle Period element requires protected keepalive frames and no protected frames are received from any STA affiliated with the non-AP MLD for a duration of BSS Max Idle Period.

+the Idle Options subfield allows unprotected or protected keepalive frames and no protected or unprotected frames are received from any STA affiliated with the non-AP MLD for a duration of BSS Max Idle Period.

 WNM sleep mode in multi-link operation